Here are some useful guides and resources for working with leng. Contributions welcome!

 Tags can be added to some metrics (upstream_request, request_total) so that they include information such as the name of the DNS request (ie, example.com.) or the IP of host making the request.

 If leng is left to run for a few hours (and you have enough traffic), the cardinality of these metrics will grow, to the point the size of the /metrics response will grow to be so big the metrics stop being updated.
-While resetting the counters periodically can help (and you can tweak that with the config Metrics.resetPeriodMinutes) but you might still see issues depending on your traffic.
+While resetting the counters periodically can help (and you can tweak that with the config Metrics.resetPeriodMinutes) you might still see issues depending on your traffic.
 You can read this SO post to learn more.

 High cardinality metrics can also compromise your privacy by exposing in the metrics endpoint what domains clients are querying as well as their IPs.